-- Log them in to Spotify
+- Log them into Spotify

 - Create a link on the Home screen which they can use

-With this they can now each listen to their favorite tracks on my family plan.
+With this, they can now each listen to their favorite tracks on my family plan.

-This solutions has some drawbacks:
+This solution has some drawbacks:

 - Playback is sometimes a little bit flaky, when the phone gets into lock mode